 - Use Ceylon cinnamon freely in shakes or wherever possible because it helps regulate blood sugar.

-- Substitute sugar with xylitol or stevia– no refined sugar, white flour, white rice or white bread.
+- Avoid refined carbohydrates, fried foods, trans-fatty acids and sugars of any kind.
+No refined sugar, white flour, white rice or white bread.

 - Eat protein for breakfast to start the day; eat small meals, if necessary, throughout the day.

 - Feed the sugar drop with fat, fiber and protein.

 - Make time for breakfast!
 Breakfast is so important, especially for children with neurodevelopmental disorders, autoimmune disorders and mood disorders, because it can prevent low blood sugar.
 When you’re wondering what’s for breakfast, you should know that it is the most important meal of the day for children (and adults!)
 Often times, however, it is one of the most skipped-over meals of the day.